wavebeem/wavebeem.com/src/drafts/cory.md

 I took the job of calling many of his friends to deliver the news.
 Each time felt like tearing my heart open.
 I'm crying again right now writing this.
 The compartmentalization of grief is truly incredible.
-I've been so busy with other things I've barely thought about this for days, but I'ma complete mess all over again writing this.
+I've been so busy with other things I've barely thought about this for days, but I'm a complete mess all over again writing this.

 Cory was one of my closest friends.
 It's been a month and thinking about this is